4sm-ops/starknet-fremen/README.md

 Publications are on-chain content created and published via profiles.
 Profile owners can create (publish) three publication types, outlined below.
 They are represented by a `PublicationStruct`:

 ```
-/**
- * @notice A struct containing data associated with each new publication.
+# A struct containing data associated with each new publication.

- *
- * @param profileIdPointed The profile token ID this publication points to, for mirrors and comments.
+# profileIdPointed The profile token ID this publication points to, for mirrors and comments.
- * @param pubIdPointed The publication ID this publication points to, for mirrors and comments.
+# pubIdPointed The publication ID this publication points to, for mirrors and comments.
- * @param contentURI The URI associated with this publication.
+# contentURI The URI associated with this publication.
- * @param referenceModule The address of the current reference module in use by this profile, can be empty.
+# referenceModule The address of the current reference module in use by this profile, can be empty.
- * @param collectModule The address of the collect module associated with this publication, this exists for all publication.
+# collectModule The address of the collect module associated with this publication, this exists for all publication.
- * @param collectNFT The address of the collectNFT associated with this publication, if any.
+# collectNFT The address of the collectNFT associated with this publication, if any.

- */
-struct PublicationStruct {
+struct PublicationStruct:
-    uint256 profileIdPointed;
-    uint256 pubIdPointed;
-    string contentURI;
-    address referenceModule;
-    address collectModule;
-    address collectNFT;
-}
+    member profileIdPointed: Unit256
+    member pubIdPointed: Unit256
+    member contentURI: felt
+    member referenceModule: felt
+    member collectModule: felt
+    member collectNFT: felt
+end

 ```

 #### Publication Types